Growli

 Is starfruit poisonous to cats?

-Yes — the ASPCA lists Starfruit (Averrhoa carambola) as toxic to cats.
+Yes — Starfruit (Averrhoa carambola) is regarded as toxic to cats, based on genus- and family-level toxicity data.
 Averrhoa carambola is not in the ASPCA database but is documented by the Pet Poison Helpline as toxic to dogs and cats: it contains soluble calcium oxalates plus the neurotoxin caramboxin.
 Ingestion can cause drooling, vomiting, weakness, tremors, low blood calcium and acute kidney injury, especially in animals with reduced kidney function.
 Keep fruit and prunings away from pets.

 How serious is it if my cat ate starfruit?

 Starfruit is toxic to cats and reactions can be significant, so treat any ingestion as urgent.
-Call your vet or poison control on (888) 426-4435 straight away rather than waiting to see if symptoms develop.
+Call your vet, or (888) 426-4435 in the US, or Animal PoisonLine on 01202 509 000 in the UK, straight away rather than waiting to see if symptoms develop.

 What symptoms should I watch for?